mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

 BGP routes may be leaked (i.e. copied) between a unicast VRF RIB and the VPN SAFI RIB of the default VRF for use in MPLS-based L3VPNs.
-Unicast routes may also be leaked between any VRFs (including the unicast RIB of the default BGP instanced).
+Unicast routes may also be leaked between any VRFs (including the unicast RIB of the default BGP instance).
 A shortcut syntax is also available for specifying leaking from one VRF to another VRF using the default instance's VPN RIB as the intermediary.
 A common application of the VRF-VRF feature is to connect a customer's private routing domain to a provider's VPN service.
 Leaking is configured from the